 “Don’t simply take a client’s word that they’ve paid you; ask for a remittance or deposit slip,” he says.

 “Don’t be afraid of being the ‘annoying’ chaser of payments.
 You’ve done the work; you’re entitled to it.
 If a business owner doesn’t want to be hassled, all they need do is settle their invoices.”

 Unpaid debts starting to act as speed bumps for your business?
-Talk to a Prospa small business finance specialist about whether a line of credit can help smooth your path.
+Talk to a Prospa small business lending specialist about whether a line of credit can help smooth your path.